Azure/azure-storage-net/README.md

 - [System.Spatial](http://nuget.org/packages/System.Spatial)

 > Note:
-> The ODataLib packages currently do not support "netstandard1.5" or "netcoreapp1.0" frameworks in projects depending on RC2 release of Dotnet CoreCLR.
+> The ODataLib packages currently do not support "netstandard1.6" or "netcoreapp1.0" frameworks in projects depending on the current relase of Dotnet CoreCLR.
 Thus, you may encounter failures while trying to restore the ODataLib dependencies for one of the targeted frameworks mentioned above.
 Until the support is added, if you run into this, you can use the imports statement within the framework node of your project.json file to specify to NuGet that it can restore the packages targeting the framework within the "imports" statement as shown below:

 ```
   "imports": [